Treatment of women by the Taliban: Education and employment

 In July 2022, the Taliban advised female employees in the country's finance ministry to suggest a male relative to replace them so that the women could be dismissed from their positions.
 Up to 60 female employees reported receiving calls from the HR department requesting them to introduce a male family member to replace them.

 While Abdul Baqi Haqqani, the Minister for Higher Education until October 2022, was in favor of women being able to attend universities, his successor Neda Mohammad Nadeem opposes university education for women.

 According to BBC report, by 2025 Taliban government cancelled 18 education courses from Universities out of which six were women studies related, that included 'sexual harassment and human rights', midwifery courses, Gender and Development, The Role of Women in Communication, and Women's Sociology.

-Taliban also banned around 140 books authored by women out of total 680 books of "concern" being not in line with "Sharia and Taliban policies", that included even a title "Safety in the Chemical Laboratory".
+Taliban also banned around 140 books authored by women out of total 680 books of "concern" being not in line with "Sharia and Taliban policies".